The Linera banner

 • Network: The totality of all protocol participants.
 A network is the combination of committee, clients and auditors.

-• Operation: Operations are transactions directly added to a block by the creator (and signer) of the block.
+• Operation: Operations are either transactions directly added to a block by the creator (and signer) of the block, or calls to an application from another.
 Users typically use operations to start interacting with an application on their own chain.

 • Permissioned Chain: A microchain which is owned by more than one user.
 Users take turns proposing blocks and the likelihood of selection is proportional to their weight.